 Before assigning temporary light duty, the County will require documentation from the employee's medical provider certifying that the employee is unable to perform his or her normal job duties within medical restrictions.
 The documentation must also describe any medical restrictions the employee must follow and the expected duration of the restrictions.
 This documentation must be provided to the County Auditor.
-The Auditor will coordinate with the employee's department head and other county departments to determine whether there is a light duty assignment available within the employee's current department or may be for a different county department or office.
+The Auditor will coordinate with the employee's department head and other county departments to determine whether there is a light duty assignment available within the employee's restrictions.
+The light duty assignment may be available in the employee's current department or may be for a different county department or office.